sheharanayanananda/TaskFlow/README.md

 # TaskFlow

 TaskFlow is a **modern Task Management Web Application** designed to help users **efficiently plan, track, and organize** their tasks with ease.
 Whether managing personal tasks, work assignments, or large projects, TaskFlow provides a structured and **intuitive interface** to improve productivity.

+## ⭕ Development of this project has been temporarily postponed. ⭕

 ### **Why TaskFlow?**
 Built using **Laravel, Vite, and Tailwind CSS**, TaskFlow offers a smooth user experience with **real-time updates, task categorization, scheduling, and priority management**.
 It ensures users can stay on top of their tasks with a visually appealing dashboard and smart filtering options.